hhucn/docker-gravedigger/README.md

 # docker-gravedigger
 A tool to kill and remove docker containers after 24h.
+Looks into "whitelist" to find containers, which should not be removed.

+We use this project to remove containers, which have been started in our GitLab CI with privileged mode.
+If a pipeline then fails, the started containers are not being killed by the CI.
+Therefore, we had containers on our shared runners, which were running forever.
+This script then kills them after 24 hours.

 ## Setup
 Create a pipenv and install requirements: